docker/extensions-sdk/docs/dev/api/reference/interfaces/ExecStreamOptions.md

 ▸ `Optional` **onOutput**(`data`): `void`

 Invoked when receiving output from command execution.
-By default, this is raw output, can be split at any position.
-If `splitOutputLines` is set to true, this method will be invoked once for each output line.
+By default, the output is split into chunks at arbitrary boundaries.
+If you prefer output to be split into complete lines, set `splitOutputLines` to true; the callback will then be invoked once for each line.

 #### Parameters